shintaronakamura28/Data-Cleaning/README.md

 - **Premiums Written**: The amount of premiums written by each company in millions.
 - **Complaint Ratios**: The ratio of upheld, questioned, and not upheld complaints.

-## 📝 How to Contribute

-We welcome contributions!
-Feel free to:
-- Fork this repo 🍴
-- Create a new branch 🚀
-- Submit a pull request 🔄